 Freedom Within Limits is a basic tenant of the Montessori approach to teaching and learning.
 In general, students are free to choose from an array of challenging work, to work undisturbed, and to care for themselves and the classroom environment.
 Ground rules are established early in the year, and the children are allowed to work freely so long as they do not disturb others.

 We strive to resolve all conflicts and behavior issues within the classroom setting.
 Should a problem, conflict, or behavior develop into an ongoing distraction to student learning, parents will be contacted the same day.
 If the behavior is so serious as to cause injury to anyone or damage to things in the classroom, then parents will be called right away.
 The teacher or staff member will decide whether the behavior warrants that the child be sent home.
 If the situation requires a parent/guardian conference, then a meeting will be arranged to discuss and implement an action plan to help the student change the behavior.
-It is up to the director to decide whether the student change the behavior.
-It is up to the director to decide whether the student will not attend regular classes, independent study work will be assigned and the student and family will be responsible to work with the student.
+It is up to the director to decide whether the student can continue to attend school until the conference is held and a plan put into place.
+If the director decides that the student will not attend regular classes, independent study work will be assigned and the student and family will be responsible to work with the student.

 If the discipline problem continues after a plan has been established, the school director may meet with the family to assess the student, the action plan, and decide on next steps.
 Examples of immediate, go-home behaviors include causing serious injury to another student or self, causing serious damage to school materials or building, refusing to comply with basic safety procedures such as coming inside with the class when recess or outside activities, or behaving in such a way that the rest of the class cannot continue with the regular school day.

 Anti-Bullying Policy